 Tower of Gold

-$14.95 The flowers are a pastel light green at the top and creamy white below.
+$16.95 The flowers are a pastel light green at the top and creamy white below.
 With age all of the florets become a delicate, creamy yellow.
 Produced from divisions, not from seeds, so they will all match.
-Blooming during the later half of summer with flower stems of 3 to 3½ feet high.
+Blooming during early summer with flower stems of 3 to 3½ feet high.
 Cold hardy to USDA zone 7, and zone 6 with winter protection.

 Kniphofia 'Apricot Soufflé'$11.95 Flowering in July, this softly colored orange/apricot and creamy yellow flower reaches a height of two and a half feet.
 The soft and rich colors of 'Apricot Soufflé' mix beautifully with lavender, blue and white flowers.